-Ministry of Justice Press Office refuses request from journalist
+Ministry of Justice Press Office refuses journalist access

 Letter to the Head of News, External Communications